xparisax/link-removal/README.md

 # link-removal
-Methods for removing links in a network to minimize the spread of infections[www.elsevier.com/locate/caor]
+Methods for removing links in a network to minimize the spread of infections[DOI: 10.1016/j.cor.2015.11.001]

 Running search algorithms on the above article for AI class (at Amirkabir university of technology)